-2019 NBA Free Agency Big Board: Top 25 Players Still Available Entering Day 3
+2019 NBA Free-Agency Big Board: Top 25 Players Still Available Entering Day 3

 1. Kawhi Leonard

-Kawhi Leonard is keeping at least three teams on the hook—Raptors, Clippers, Lakers—entering day two, and his admirers may have to keep waiting even beyond that.
+Kawhi Leonard is keeping at least three teams on the hook—Raptors, Clippers, Lakers—entering Day 2, and his admirers may have to keep waiting even beyond that.
 He has no plans to rush his decision, according to Yahoo Sports' Chris Haynes.

 Expect Toronto and both Los Angeles squads to remain in relative holding patterns until Leonard chooses between them.
 The prospect of getting him is worth the wait and risk.